 There are diffefent NAT Types used in networking.
 These types of NAT are used in various purposes.
 Below, you can find each of these NAT types.

 If you would like to test yourself, you can check CCNA Quizes Page.

 NAT (Network Address Translation) can be used in different ways in any network.
 So, there are some common NAT Types.
 These types of NAT are given below:

 So, let’s explain these NAT types one by one.

-Static NAT is the type of NAT that is used for One-to-One Translation of Ports or IP Addresses.
+Static NAT is of the types of NAT that is used for One-to-One Translation of Ports or IP Addresses.
 In other words, for example in this NAT type, one Private IP Address is mapped to one Public IP Address.

 In Static NAT, if you do your firewall setting well, then a Public IP can access to your Internal user.
 Because, here, IP translation is being done One-to-One.

-Dynamic NAT is the NAT type that is used with a Public IP Address Pool and works with more than one Public IP Address.
+Dynamic NAT is one of the NAT types that is used with a Public IP Address Pool and works with more than one Public IP Address.
 Here, multiple Private IP Addresses are mapped to a Pool of Public IP Addresses.And these IP Addresses are given to the Internal users randomly.
 So, it is difficult to reach any Internal user from outside.